pnp/blog/content/office-add-ins-community-call/2024-07-10/index.md

 **Is there a way to use Microsoft Playwright (https://playwright.dev/) to test desktop add-ins?**

 For Office add-in testing, we recommend you use the [Office-Addin-Mock](https://www.npmjs.com/package/office-addin-mock) library with JavaScript unit testing framework.
-You can find more examples here: [Unit testing in Office Add-ins - Office Add-ins | Microsoft Learn](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/unit-testing).
+For more examples, see [Unit testing in Office Add-ins](https://learn.microsoft.com/office/dev/add-ins/testing/unit-testing).

 **Not related to compliance or certification but my question relates to Copilot for M365 and the new Add in platform: Will the new Add in platform allow customisations to Copilot or are the two completely different things.
 If so, how can we work with Copilot in our Add-ins.**